Cataract Surgery Process

 After your cataract evaluation exam is completed you may be scheduled for cataract surgery pending your insurance authorization.
 Some patients may require additional retina or cornea examination prior to scheduling for a surgery.
 The cataract surgery will not be performed during your first visit to our office.
 The New Eyes surgery coordinator will give you surgical dates to choose from that fit with your schedule.
 When you reserve a surgery appointment, you will receive a surgery folder which contains the information related to your cataract surgery: date, time, location, pre-operative instruction sheet, cataract surgery Informed Consent Form, etc. We will require that you read, understand and sign the Informed Consent Form prior to your surgery.
 You can take it home with you and mail it back to New Eyes office.
 The surgery will not be performed unless we have your signed Informed Consent Form on file prior to your surgery.
-The cataract surgery will be performed by Dr. Helga F. Pizio or Dr. Ksenia Stafeeva at one of the surgery centers approved by your insurance.
+The cataract surgery will be performed by Dr. Helga F. Pizio, Dr. Ksenia Stafeeva, or Dr. Roman Fajardo at one of the surgery centers approved by your insurance.
 A surgery center is a different facility than New Eyes practice and is at a different physical location.

 The Cataract Surgery Procedure